 Plan your ultimate Namibian safari along the Naturally Namibia Circuit.

-Okonjima is situated half-way between Namibia’s capital, Windhoek & the Etosha National Park, (2,5 hour drive from either location) making it centrally located and ideally suited as a base from which to organise various excursions to other locations or as the perfect stop on your way to or from Etosha.
+Okonjima is situated half-way between Namibia’s capital, Windhoek, and the Etosha National Park, 2.5 hour drive either way, its central location making it ideally suited as a base from which to undertake excursions to other Namibian regions, or as the perfect break on the way to, or from, Etosha.

-From our luxurious Villa to our Campsites, you’ll find the perfect accommodations here at Okonjima.
-Choose from our Grand African Villa, Select Bush Suite, Luxury Bush Chalets, Plains Camp Rooms or the Omboroko Campsite!
+From the luxurious Villa to well-appointed Campsites, you’ll find your perfect accommodation at Okonjima.
+Choose from the Grand African Villa, Bush Suite, Luxury Bush Chalets, Plains Camp Lodge, or the Omboroko Campsite.

-Our activities will delight and educate even the most experienced traveler!
-Visit AfriCat and learn about large carnivores.
-Track cheetah, leopard, hyenas and wild dogs.
-Hike, bike or go for a swim.
+Our activities will delight, entertain, and educate even the most experienced traveler.
+Visit the AfriCat Foundation and learn about Namibia’s carnivores.
+Track leopard, hyaenas, Hike, bike, or go for a swim.
 The activities are endless at Okonjima!